gothic-hedge-society/fintech.trading.competition/README.md

 ### 11 Oct 2023: COMPETITION STARTS

 This is when we’ll begin keeping score.
-Use the week betwen 22 Sep and 01 Oct to get used to the Trader Workstation, interact on Discord, troubleshoot, etc.
+Use the week between 04 Oct and 11 Oct to get used to the Trader Workstation, interact on Discord, troubleshoot, etc.

 ### 15 Dec 2023: COMPETITION ENDS

-All of your end-of-day Net Account Values between 01 Oct and 15 Dec will be used in the calculation of your scores, with 15 Dec being the final date.
+All of your end-of-day Net Account Values between 11 Oct and 15 Dec will be used in the calculation of your scores, with 15 Dec being the final date.
 After that day the competition will be over and winners will be declared.